AxaFrance/webengine-dotnet/src/AxaFrance.WebEngine.Doc/tutorials/web-elements.md

     }
 };
 ```
 With HTML attributes locator, you can literly identify any elements in HTML.
-Choose the combination of easiest, and most stable locator is a key to keep your script maintainable.
+Choose the combination of easiest and most stable locator is a key to keep your script maintainable.

 ## Identify Multiple Web Elements